Briargrove Barracudas FAQs

 Please focus on the commitment made in the coaching contract, focus on the kids.
 Coaches should understand their role and do it well.
 Team leadership will intervene when the goals are not being met, Coaches and Leadership should all focus on the kids and their strengthening at all times.
 If we can be better, so they can be better then we do it.

-Register by clicking "Click Here for Online Registration" on the top right of website.
+Register by clicking the registration link on the website.

 Costs to register 1 swimmer are as follows.
-Swimmer fees and t-shirt costs go down incrementally with each additional child swimming.
+Swimmer fees go down incrementally with each additional child swimming.

 - T-shirt: $15